Douglas Co. Colorado School Choice - Background

 The parents of the four families on whose behalf IJ has moved to intervene in the two lawsuits are Florence and Derrick Doyle, Diana and Mark Oakley, Jeanette Strohm-Anderson and Mark Anderson, and Geraldine and Timothy Lynott.
 They seek intervention as defendants in the lawsuits to protect their interests in receiving the offered scholarships.
 Each family resides in Douglas County and has one or more children who have received scholarships and been accepted by a private school participating in the program.
 Each couple has their own unique reasons for wanting to transfer their children out of the public schools and into the private schools to which they have applied.

 Florence and Derrick are attracted to Regis’s small class sizes, challenging college-prep curriculum, strict discipline and Jesuit approach to education.
 Importantly, Florence and Derrick would like their children, whom they have raised Catholic, to go off to college with a strong spiritual background, which they will receive at Regis.
-Paying tuition for all three children to attend Regis would be a substantial financial burden that the scholarships for Donovan and Alexandra will help defray.
+Paying tuition for both children to attend Regis would be a substantial financial burden that the scholarships for Donovan and Alexandra will help defray.